2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Also Read: 17 Rare Dollar Coin Errors List with Pictures (By Year)

-The 2007 Presidential Dollar series introduced edge lettering to U.S. circulation coins for the first time in decades, placing the date, mint mark, and national mottos along the rim.
-This innovative feature, while historic, created numerous minting complications that resulted in several distinct error types highly prized by today’s numismatists.
+The 2007 Presidential Dollar series introduced edge lettering to U.S. circulation coins for the first time since the Saint-Gaudens Double Eagle era — and that innovative feature created a wave of minting errors that collectors now prize highly.

 1. Missing Edge Lettering Errors

-When the Presidential Dollar program launched in February 2007, tens of thousands of George Washington dollars escaped the U.S. Mint with completely smooth edges.
-The coins bypassed the edge inscription machinery entirely after the obverse and reverse striking process, leaving them without the required date, mint mark, and mottos “E Pluribus Unum” and “In God We Trust.”
+When the Presidential Dollar program launched, tens of thousands of George Washington dollars escaped the Mint with completely smooth edges — no date, no mint mark, no “In God We Trust,” no “E Pluribus Unum.”
+The coins bypassed the edge inscription machinery entirely after striking.

 2007 Missing Edge Lettering James Madison Presidential Dollar Price/Grade Chart